joaomlourenco/novathesis/.github/ISSUE_TEMPLATE/bug_report.md

 **What went wrong?**
 A clear and concise description of the *observed* behaviour.

-**What was expect?*
+**Expected behavior**
-A clear and concise description of what *you expected* to happen.
+A clear and concise description of what you expected to happen.

 **Instructions to Reproduce the Error**
 Steps to reproduce the behavior: